 When we talk about Dial Plan and Call Routing, many components are involved such route pattern, route list, route group, trunk and gateway, also Translation Pattern and Transformation Pattern for digits manipulation of the called and calling parties.

-In addition the Cisco Meeting Server components are demystified in details: Clustering, Certificates Requirements, Webbridge and CallBridge and how the Call Bridge Group feature provides intelligente load balancing with uncommon explanations, the call routing logic using the main tables on CMS, how the calls are processed by the Incoming Call Table, Call Forwarding Table and Outbound Call Table, how to integrate the Cisco CMS with different cisco collaborations components such as Cisco Unified Communication Manager with appropriate Dial Plan, Cisco Expressway Series to provide WebRTC connection for external user in an easy and secure fashion, integration with the Cisco Meeting Management and Cisco Telepresence Management Suite to provide scheduled conference and NFS server for recording, also important collaboration concepts are demystified with Wireshark such as Firewall and NAT Traversal for MRA that you will not see elsewhere with atypical call flow, demysitifying one of the most complex and important concepts in collaboration which are STUN, TURN and ICE for NAT traversal through atypical call flow, why we started in the past with STUN then we moved to TURN and finally why we added ICE, I gone in depth through wireshark analysis to demystify each protocol and to understand why we jumped from STUN to TURN and finally ICE using L3/L4 encapsulation packet so that you definitely demystify this big topic.
+In addition the Cisco Meeting Server components are demystified in details: Clustering, Certificates Requirements, Webbridge and CallBridge and how the Call Bridge Group feature provides intelligente load balancing with uncommon explanations, the dial plan and the call routing logic using the main tables on CMS, how the calls are processed by the Incoming Call Table, Call Forwarding Table and Outbound Call Table, the integration of Cisco CMS with different cisco collaborations components such as Cisco Unified Communication Manager with appropriate Dial Plan, Cisco Expressway Series to provide WebRTC connection for external user in an easy and secure fashion, integration with the Cisco Meeting Management and Cisco Telepresence Management Suite to provide scheduled conference and NFS server for recording.

 Table of Content :